dlejay/unschooling-friendly-countries/Countries/Norway.md

 > 5. The evaluator is not required to advise the parents, but may do so.
 > 6. The Head of Schools in the kommune will receive a written report after each evaluation.
 The report will constitute a brief summary of the above points.

+> **Parents' obligations**
+>
+> Notify the kommune that you are starting homeschooling.
+> Homeschooling may not begin before the kommune (or school) has been notified.
+But after you have notified the kommune (or school), you can begin homeschooling immediately > without waiting for a response from the kommune (or school).
+>
+> **Become familiar with the national curriculum and follow it.**
+>
+> Parents need have no formal qualifications to homeschool their own children, but must have a certain amount of general knowledge, and be able to learn and research different topics.
+Homeschooling is a serious responsibility, and parents need the motivation and intiative to perform the role they have taken upon themselves.
+Paragraph 1-3 in the Education Law requires that children receive individually adapted and adjusted education.
+>
+> **Collaboration with the kommune regarding evaluation**
+>
+> The parents should facilitate the conduct of the evaluation as much as possible.
+The most important factor is that the evaluator and the family develop mutual respect and trust with the child's education as the primary focus.
+>
+> **The national curriculum**
+>
+> The national curriculum comprises a general part, annual/weekly hours per subject, and a syllabus for each subject.
+These are addenda to the Education Law and constitute guidelines for teaching in schools.
+Hours per subject, as well as divisions between subjects do not apply to homeschoolers.
+>
+> The national curriculum includes goals which specify what the child should know by the completion of certain school grades.
+There are goals which apply to the completion of years 2, 4, 7, and 10.
+(Children are usually 7 years old at the beginning of year 2, and 15 years old at the beginning of year 10.)
+>
+> Since homeschoolers are free to choose which educational method best suits their child, the goals are of great importance.
+The goals should be reached over time, not necessarily precisely in the prescribed year/age.
 ## Sources

 * [Education Act](https://www.ilo.org/dyn/natlex/natlex4.detail?p_lang=en&p_isn=68581&p_country=NOR&p_count=1505&p_classification=09&p_classcount=42)